AIM-120 AMRAAM: AIM-120D

 AIM-120D is an upgraded version of the AMRAAM with improvements in almost all areas, including 50% greater range (than the already-extended range AIM-120C-7) and better guidance over its entire flight envelope yielding an improved kill probability (P_{k}).
 Initial production began in 2006 under the Engineering and Manufacturing Development phase of program testing and ceased in September 2009.
 Raytheon began testing the D model on August 5, 2008, the company reported that an AIM-120D launched from an F/A-18F Super Hornet passed within lethal distance of a QF-4 target drone at the White Sands Missile Range.
 The range of the AIM-120D is classified, but is thought to extend to about 100 miles or potentially up to 112 miles.
 The AIM120D after F3R (Form, Fit, Function, Refresh) has a slightly bigger motor section.
-As well as a more efficient battery and coding leads to the AIM120D getting increased range according to vice president of Raytheon, Jon Norman.
+A more efficient battery and coding gives the AIM-120D increased range according to Raytheon Vice President Jon Norman.

-The AIM-120D (P3I Phase 4) is a development of the AIM-120C with a two-way data link, more accurate navigation using a GPS-enhanced IMU, an expanded no-escape envelope, improved HOBS (high off-boresight) capability, and a max speed of Mach 4.
+The AIM-120D (P3I Phase 4) is a development of the AIM-120C with a two-way data link, more accurate navigation using a GPS-enhanced IMU, an expanded no-escape envelope, and a max speed of Mach 4.
 The AIM-120D is a joint USAF/USN project for which Follow-on Operational Test and Evaluation (FOT&E) was completed in 2014.
 The USN was scheduled to field it from 2014, and AIM-120D will be carried by all Pacific carrier groups by 2020, although the 2013 sequestration cuts could push back this later date to 2022.
 The Royal Australian Air Force requested 450 AIM-120D missiles, which would make it the first foreign operator of the missile.
 The procurement, approved by the US Government in April 2016, will cost $1.1 billion and will be integrated for use on the F/A-18F Super Hornet, EA-18G Growler and the F-35 Lightning II aircraft.

 There were also plans for Raytheon to develop a ramjet-powered derivative of the AMRAAM, the Future Medium Range Air-Air Missile (FMRAAM).
 The FMRAAM was not produced since the target market, the British Ministry of Defence, chose the Meteor missile over the FMRAAM for a BVR missile for the Eurofighter Typhoon aircraft.